Pica

 Patient Education

 In some areas, homeowners and landlords are legally responsible for lead hazard reduction in homes where hazardous lead-based paint conditions have been discovered either after direct testing or after a child inhabitant is found to have elevated blood lead levels.
-Remediation of the residence by licensed lead abatement professionals will eliminate lead hazards by removing, sealing, or enclosing lead-based paint with special materials.
+Remediation of the residence by licensed lead abatement professionals may eliminate lead hazards by removing, sealing, or enclosing lead-based paint with special materials.
 Temporary relocation of the child may be required.

 History

 The clinical presentation of pica is highly variable and is associated with the specific nature of the resulting medical conditions and the ingested substances.
-In poisoning or exposure to infectious agents, the reported symptoms are extremely variable and are related to the type of toxin or infectious agent ingested.
+In poisoning or exposure to infectious agents, the reported symptoms are related to the type of toxin or infectious agent ingested.
 Gastrointestinal (GI) tract symptoms may include constipation, chronic or acute abdominal pain that may be diffuse or focused, nausea and vomiting, abdominal distention, and loss of appetite.

-Patients may withhold information regarding pica behavior and deny the presence of pica when questioned.
-This secretiveness frequently interferes with accurate diagnosis and effective treatment.
 The broad range of complications arising from the various forms of pica and the delay in accurate diagnosis may result in mild–to–life-threatening sequelae.

 Physical Examination